Edelweiss 101: Tips & Tricks

 ➡️ On the far right there often will be a green or orange button.
 Green (download) means that it is available to download, and orange (request) means that you need to submit a request to the publisher.

 Once you find a title that you would like to request, click the orange request button and a little window will pop up.
-Unlike NetGalley you have the option to include information about why you are requesting the title that the publisher can see.
+Unlike NetGalley you have the option to include information about why you are requesting that specific title.

 I recommend always filling this bit out, as with any upcoming title there are often limited DRCs available and anything that you can do to differentiate yourself in the publisher’s eye cannot hurt.
 You won’t get approved for every request, but I have found that filling this out also helps remind me why I do what I do and keeps the passion I have for books alive. 💖